• Skip to primary navigation

 Scroll down until the end of the post for the full recipe.

-• STEP 1 - Place butter, water, salt, sugar (optional) and lemon zest (optional) in a saucepan, whisk and bring to a boil over low heat.
+STEP 1.
+Place butter, water, salt, sugar, and lemon zest in a saucepan, whisk and bring to a boil over low heat.

-• STEP 3 - Using a wooden spoon mix until the dough comes together into a smooth ball that pulls away from the sides of the pan.
+STEP 3.
+Using a wooden spoon mix until the dough comes together into a smooth ball.

-• STEP 4 - Transfer the dough onto a marble surface and spread it to let it cool.
-You can also place the dough in a bowl, and then flatten the dough along the sides of the bowl.
+STEP 4.
+Transfer the dough onto a marble surface and spread it to let it cool.

-• STEP 5 - Transfer the dough into a bowl.
+STEP 5.
+Transfer the dough to a bowl.
 Whisk the eggs in a jar, then slowly incorporate them into the dough, whilst whisking, until you have a dense shiny batter.

-• STEP 6 - Transfer the dough to a pastry bag with a large star-shaped tip.
-Pipe the dough into 3-inch sized circles, you can make one circle or two overlapping ones.
+STEP 6.
+Transfer the dough to a pastry bag with a large star-shaped tip.
+Pipe the dough into small circles.

-• STEP 8 - Transfer the zeppole on a cooling rack, then cut them horizontally, and fill them with pastry cream.
-Close, and pipe more cream on top, decorate with cherries and sprinkle with confectioner's sugar.
+STEP 8.
+Cut the zeppole horizontally, and fill them with pastry cream.
+Close, pipe more cream on top, decorate with cherries and serve.

 • After you have piped the zeppole, transfer them in a preheated oven to 400 F/ 200 C for 10 minutes.